1

 • Using tax money that feels imaginary

-• To solve problems your brain literally cannot comprehend
+• To solve problems your brain struggles to comprehend

 Your brain treats anything outside your 150-person monkeysphere as an abstraction.
 That’s why: